U.S. economy's hot vax summer ends in cool COVID fall as Delta rises - Up News Info

 Article content

-U.S. firms added nearly a million jobs a month in June and July, and consensus forecasts for August project a still-robust 750,000 gain.
+“Today’s report has the Delta variant written all over it,” Indeed’s Bunker said.
+“It is clear that the recent surge in COVID-19 cases is a strong headwind to the labor market.”

+The disappointing 235,000 in new jobs comes as the unemployment rate fell to 5.2% from 5.4% in July.
+It has, however, been understated by people misclassifying themselves as being “employed but absent from work.”

-Some employers argue that that figure could me much higher, given the record number of openings, if they had not had to compete with unemployment benefits.
+Some employers argue that job growth figures could be much higher, given the record number of openings, if they had not had to compete with unemployment benefits.
 That hasn’t been borne out in states that ended the federal benefits early over the summer, where there’s little evidence more people went back to work.

 Hiring at around 50,000 small businesses has fallen since midsummer, data from time manager Homebase shows, while a workforce recovery index from time management firm UKG, which analyzes time card punches, fell 2.4% from July to August.